 Another consideration is your criminal record or the lack thereof.
 Criminal records are generally permanent and even a simple speeding ticket can affect the way you are sentenced or prosecuted in future offenses.
 Because of these possible future consequences, it is critical that you protect yourself from convictions by hiring a trustworthy attorney to assist you in your legal matters.
 A criminal record can prevent you from obtaining certain employment or professional licenses and can increase the costs of your insurance.
 In some cases your criminal record can even be used against you in civil proceedings if you are ever sued.

-Florida and Montana offer expungements for certain offenses after a given number of years.
+Florida offers expungements for certain offenses after a given number of years.
 If you’ve been previously convicted, contact us to discuss how this charge may be expunged.
 Expungement is a means of sealing a record to ensure that it is not visible to people or businesses searching criminal records in most circumstances.
 This may permit you to obtain employment or a professional license in some fields more easily because after expungement you may no longer be required to disclose the underlying conviction.

 Don’t let one mistake affect your future.
 Contact us today if you’re in need of the best criminal attorneys for your defense.